Travelport-xx/travelport-uapi-tutorial/lesson_3-9.md

 #### Selecting a friend to visit

-In the lower right corner, you see an "semi-transparent" overlay with the icon of the author, pulled from Facebook, and the TravelPort logo.
+In the lower right corner, you see an "semi-transparent" overlay with the icon of the author, pulled from Facebook, and the Travelport logo.
 This is where results are displayed when you click on a friend.
 Here's a screen capture of that area after clicking on a friend from Des Moines, Iowa.

 <br/>
 <img src="images/screencap-results.png">
 <br/>

-When showing results of a `LowFareSearch` query to the TravelPort "Air" service on LowFareSearch port, the display becomes less transparent and displays the lowest priced results.
+When showing results of a `LowFareSearch` query to the Travelport "Air" service on LowFareSearch port, the display becomes less transparent and displays the lowest priced results.
 The "links" on the far right of the display in blue are clickable and generate detailed information about either the outbound or return trip.

 Below is a screen capture after clicking on an itinerary shown above, outbound from Paris.